kurone-kito/dantalion/packages/dantalion-i18n/README.md

 - Type: `ResourcesAccessor<DetailsType, Communication>`
 - The [`Communication`](../dantalion-core#communication) type is a string literal union type provided by the `@kurone-kito/dantalion-core` library.

+### `getLocale(): string | undefined`

+It provides the appropriate locale information acquisition function according to the current environment.

+For Node.js version 12.1.0 and later or web browsers, it depends on the [Intl API](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl)'s decision.
+If not, it determines by the environment variables.

+- Arguments: _(None)_
+- Returns: The locale string e.g. `en-US.utf8` or undefined value.

 ### `genius`

 The instance provides a set of functions that retrieve human-readable resources related to natural personality.